 Driving the Golden Circle in Iceland remains one of our best travel experiences.
+In fact, we loved it so much we have recently returned to Iceland to do it again!

 Iceland has out-of-this-world landscapes shaped by shifting tectonic plates, active thermal geysers and stunning northern lights.

-Read on to discover the Best Things to Do in Iceland on a Self Drive Adventure of the Golden Circle Iceland.
+Read on to discover the Best Things to Do in Icelandon a Self Drive Adventure of the Golden Circle Iceland.

 Golden Circle Map (Easy save to Google Maps)

 Driving the Golden Circle is a piece of cake if you know where you’re going.
+The best way to cover the route is by doing it yourself with a Rental Car.

 We spent so much time plotting all the best things to do along the Golden Circle into Google Maps.